 When are the NKE exams held?

-Exams are held on the first Saturday in June and November of each year.
+Exams are held in the Spring and Fall of each year.
 Please refer to the NKE schedule for specific dates.

 Is there a deadline to register for the exam?